Googlers-Repo/Module-Template-Generator/README.md

 # Module-Tamplate-Generator

-The script generates you an simple module for Magisk.
+The script generates you an module for Magisk.
+You should read also the [Dynamic Installer](https://forum.xda-developers.com/t/zip-dual-installer-dynamic-installer-stable-4-5-b-android-10-or-earlier.4279541/) thread

 ## Building